Skip to content

 Florida law requires both drivers to remain at the scene and provide their driver’s license and vehicle information to each other.

 When the other driver chooses to flee the scene of the accident, an already scary situation can become much worse.
+Hiring a Miami car accident lawyer who handles hit-and-run cases can help protect your rights and guide you through the claims process.

-Common Hit-And-Run Scenarios in Miami
+Common hit-and-run scenarios in Miami

 Common hit-and-run scenarios in Miami include the following: